It's like we, as a society, were on a two-lane road.

 And we've discovered something else is happening when we respond to physical aggression with a cyber response.
 In the case of Iran, it has apparently shifted the battlefield into the cyber realm.

 And we're not done fighting.

-This is why the U.S. Department of Homeland Security issued a special alert this week about an increasing number of cyber attacks from Iran.
+This is why the U.S. Department of Homeland Security issued a special alert about an increasing number of cyber attacks from Iran.
 Attacks which are not only going after U.S. government agencies, but also U.S.-based businesses: